knpuniversity/rest/knpu/episode1/error-404-json.rst

 The type key should be a URL
 ----------------------------

-We're now returning an API problem response in every problem scenario in our app.
+We're now returning an API problem response whenever something goes wrong in our app.
 We can create these manually, like we did for validation errors.
 Or we can let them happen naturally, like when a 404 page occurs.
 We also have a very systematic way to create error responses, so that they stay consistent.